-(25 points maximum) Supportive Services Comments TOTAL Response indicates that less than 7 services will be offered/provided to the participants = 0 Response indicates that 7-10 services will be offered/provided for the participants, but description of services is not clear, frequency is questionable, or leaves some unanswered questions = 1 Response indicates that 7-10 services will be offered/provided for the participants, and description of services is clear, frequency is acceptable, and leaves no unanswered questions = 3 (Question 4d and 4e) (5 possible points) Response indicates that at least 11 of 16 services will be offered/provided for the participants, but description of services is not clear, frequency is acceptable, or leaves some unanswered questions = 4 15.
-Supportive Services Response indicates that at least 11 of 16 services will be offered/provided for the participants in order to implement a comprehensive program, and description of services is clear, frequency is often, and leaves no unanswered questions = 5
+15. Supportive Response indicates that at least 11 of 16 services will be offered/provided for Services the participants in order to implement a comprehensive program, and description of services is clear, frequency is often, and leaves no unanswered questions = 5 (Question 4d and 4e) Response indicates that at least 11 of 16 services will be offered/provided for (5 possible points) the participants, but description of services is not clear, frequency is acceptable, or leaves some unanswered questions = 4 Response indicates that 7-10 services will be offered/provided for the participants, and description of services is clear, frequency is acceptable, and leaves no unanswered questions = 3 Response indicates that 7-10 services will be offered/provided for the participants, but description of services is not clear, frequency is questionable, or leaves some unanswered questions = 1 · Response indicates that less than 7 services will be offered/provided to the participants = 0 TOTAL (25 points maximum) Supportive Services Co omments

 Housing Type and Location and Project Participants Possible Points Score 16.
 Prioritization Response fully demonstrates need and will dedicate units/beds for serving people who are veterans or unaccompanied youth at 100% = 10 (Question 5b-5c) (10 points possible) Response fully demonstrates need and will dedicate units/beds for serving people who are veterans, or unaccompanied youth at 70-99% = 7 New projects should Response adequately demonstrates need and will dedicate units/beds for serving people who are veterans, or unaccompanied youth at 50-69% = 5 sufficiently demonstrate need, targeting, and related Response adequately demonstrates need and will dedicate units/beds for serving people who are veterans, or unaccompanied youth at 30-49% = 1 partnerships (in the size and scope proposed).
-Response indicates no dedicated units/beds for prioritization and a low or no percentage of subpopulations, or response is unclear or incomplete = 0
+Response indicates no dedicated units/beds for prioritization and a low or no percentage of subpopulations, or response is unclear or incomplete = 0 ousing Type and Loca ation and Project Participants Comments TOTAL (30 points maximum) these populations= 0 Response does not describe experience nor strategy to working with any of points) populations Is limited or not present = 3 (10 possible Response is clear and strategies are viable but experience with the (Question 5e) limited to 1 population group = 5 Response gives an adequate description of experience, but the experience is disabilities experience is limited for two populations = 7 populations, people living with Response gives an adequate description of related experience, but the BIPOC, LGBTQ populations = 10 working with experience of the applicant and potential subrecipients (if any), for all three 18.
+Experience Response is clear and concise and gives a complete picture of the relevant Response is unclear or incomplete = 0 eliminate barriers, but leaves unanswered questions = 3 (possione points) Response includes a plan to identify barriers to participation and steps to (10 possible points) eliminate identified barriers = 7 (Question 5d) identify barriers to participation in this project and steps that will be taken to participation) Response is clear and concise and adequately describes specific plan to of barriers to eliminate identified barriers = 10 Equity (Identification identify barriers to participation in this project and steps that will be taken to